 The COVID-19 federal Public Health Emergency (PHE) helped providers keep their practices running so they could deliver care to Medicaid beneficiaries.
-The PHE currently extends through later this year.
 While we do not know when the PHE will end, NC Medicaid wants to help providers understand any potential impacts and steps they can take to be ready.
 This page will be updated as additional details are available.

 Billing Requirement Modifications Due to COVID-19 Set to Expire

 When the end of the federal PHE approaches, NC Medicaid will be ending the temporary emergency flexibilities implemented in response to the federal government’s declaration of the COVID-19 PHE, including the disposition of three claims processing edits.

 Edits 02437 and 02425 – “Service Facility Provider Invalid or Not Active on Dates of Service” and “Service Facility Provider Invalid or Not Active on Dates of Service.
 QMB Recipient” will change from pay and report to deny, as NPI validation will be required once the expiration date of the federal PHE is announced.
 These edits were relaxed during the pandemic in order to permit any individual practitioner to deliver services at locations not enrolled in NC Medicaid.
 Providers are encouraged to ensure service facility providers reported on claims are actively participating with NC Medicaid to avoid a claim denial.